 Sea Aggie Answers

-While my student is applying to attend TAMUG, am I allowed access to information about the application?
+As a parent, while my student is applying to attend TAMUG, am I allowed access to information about the application?

-The Net ID and password will give the student access to the Howdy portal - to information about grades, financial aid, schedules, enrollment verification, income tax records (1098 T) and billing information.
+The Net ID and password will give the student access to the Howdy portal and AIS - to information about grades, financial aid, schedules, enrollment verification, income tax records (1098 T) and billing information.
 Through the Howdy portal, the student can give parent's access to view this information also.

 May I phone the Admissions Office and ask about my student's records?

 Parents should download, sign and return to TAMUG the Certification of Dependency form.
 Without this form in the student's file, we are not allowed to discuss the student's records with parents.